Validation

 Configuration

-GEOS-FP validation (separate track)
+GEOS-FP / GEOS-IT validation

-• See METEO_PREPROCESSING.md for details
+• See CAVEATS.md for the massfluxdt caveat details